 To verify the prospects of completing the doctoral thesis and the preparation to become the kind of human resource expected by GSDM

 Report

-- 1. Extended abstract of doctoral dissertation research - How to identify the links between your research and social issues, possibly leading to a practical solution, with a view to your future Supplementary Paper. - 3.
-Review of the participation in GSDM program
+1. How to identify the links between your research and social issues, possibly leading to a practical solution, with a view to your future Supplementary Paper.